amenzhinsky/iothub/README.md

 The project provides two command line utilities: `iothub-device` and `iothub-sevice`.
 First is for using it on IoT devices and the second manages and interacts with them.

-You can perform operations like publishing, subscribing to events and feedback, registering and invoking direct method, etc. straight from the command line.
+You can perform operations like publishing, subscribing to events and feedback, registering and invoking direct methods and so on straight from the command line.

 `iothub-service` is a [iothub-explorer](https://github.com/Azure/iothub-explorer) replacement that can be distributed as a single binary opposed to typical nodejs app.